-One adaptation that our students have shown great success with is the various Co-teaching Models that we have in place in many of our classrooms across the district.
+One adaptation that our students have shown great success with is the various Co-teaching Models that we have in place in many of our classrooms across the District.
 These models utilize multiple of our highly qualified teachers and special education staff to keep kids actively engaged in the lessons they are being taught.
 Our co-teaching classrooms require collaboration and planning amongst the core teachers and special education teachers, but have proven to increase understanding and retention of material for students who typically struggle in certain content areas.
 As we continue to expand the number of our co-teaching classrooms, we anticipate that our students will continue to show gains in the classroom.

 Director of Special Education

-859.236.6634 extension 3212
+859.236.6634 ext.
+3212